Sheppsu/osu.py/docs/source/guide.rst

 Structure of osu.py
 ^^^^^^^^^^^^^^^^^^^
-There are three classes responsible for making and assisting with api requests/authentication.
+There are five major classes responsible for making and assisting with api requests/authentication:
-The Client class contains a function for all documented api requests.
+Client, Path, HTTPHandler, RateLimitHandler, and AuthHandler.
-For each request, a path object is made and passed to the HTTPHandler class.
+ - Client contains all functions that contain the logic for making a request to an endpoint.
+These functions use the Path and HTTPHandler classes to make the actual request.
+The function creates a Path object and passes it to HTTPHandler.make_request.
-The HTTPHandler class checks the user's scopes against the url required scopes and makes the request with the given info.
+ - Path is a class that contains information about how to make a request and to where.
+It's instantiated using classmethods and passed to HTTPHandler when making a request.
-The data returned from the endpoint is then formatted correctly and returned.
+ - HTTPHandler contains the logic for making any request based on the information given to it.
+The Path object tells it the endpoint and auth requirements and all other request-specific details specified by the function calling make_request.
+The required authentication information is provided by an AuthHandler object and HTTPHandler relies on RateLimitHandler to stay within the specified rate limit.
-The third class is the AuthHandler class.
+ - RateLimitHandler keeps track of all requests performed and helps the HTTPHandler not go over the rate limit.
-This class handles everything around authorizing with the api.
+ - AuthHandler contains all the logic for authorizing with the api, managing the auth token and also automatically refreshing it when necessary.

 Client and AuthHandler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^